Cogges/cogges.github.io/men.md

-### Torchlight Winter Walk, November 2014
+### Torchlight Winter Walk, November 2015
-The formula is simple and unchanged for six years: on a Saturday afternoon in late November we meet on The Langel (the path running from Cogges into the town) by the bridges just before dusk for a walk along the Windrush to the Country Park as the sun sets.
+The formula is simple and unchanged for seven years: on a Saturday afternoon in late November we meet on The Langel (the path running from Cogges into the town) by the bridges just before dusk for a walk along the Windrush to the Country Park as the sun sets.
 Return to a warm yourself with a cocoa and sausage by the campfire.
 It is unashamedly the stuff of childhood dreams.

 We walk along the river path (and back) for about 2 miles at night.
 You'll need wellies, warm clothes and a torch :) You are responsible for any children that you bring.
 Sorry - no unaccompanied children allowed.

-### Monday Beer, 9pm

-We meet socially on occasional Mondays for a beer at some of the lovely pubs in and around Witney.
-If you want to get notified about future trips please join our google [group mailing list](https://groups.google.com/forum/?hl=en#!forum/monday-beer).